 By default, the passphrase is empty.
 To provide better security, provide a passphrase that is long, complicated, and difficult to guess.

-You can define the same passphrase on multiple UFT One instances (on different computers, or in different user accounts on the same computer), and multiple instances of the UFT Connection Agent, (on different Mac computers or in different Mac user accounts).
+You can define the same passphrase on multiple instances of UFT One and of the Safari extension, on the same computer, or in different user account on the same computer.
 This way, you can set up a group of computers that all share the same passphrase and are used for similar testing purposes (like a virtual lab).